• Skip to primary navigation

 To keep it for longer, freeze the jars.
 They will be fine for at least one year.
 I've had some lost jars in the freezer for over two years, and the pesto was still delicious.
 Defrost on the counter or in the fridge.

-How to use it?
+How to use the pesto?

-• Make lemon balm pasta, it tastes delicious.
+• Make lemon balm pasta; it tastes delicious.
 Cook the spaghetti or other pasta.
 Drain, but reserve about ½ cup of the cooking water.
 Mix pasta with pesto and add some of the reserved water, little by little, stirring until the pasta is slightly glossy and coated with the sauce.

 • Use as a spread on bread and top with Camembert, cheddar, or other cheeses.
 I love it on dark rye bread or Pumpernickel.